Qualitative research design (and planning)

 A good literature review should start by looking at both qualitative and quantitative research, because a large quantitative study might be really good context for a follow-on qualitative study that can explain trends or questions and unexpected findings in the research.

-Fortunately qualitative software is a great tool for doing literature reviews!
+Fortunately, qualitative software is a great tool for doing literature reviews!
 You can bring in PDF files of your textbook chapters or journal articles, and not only create a bibliography, but also code important themes and discoveries across them.
 It makes it easy to compare across papers, and when you come to write up, you can quickly find all the quotes from the literature you will want to quote (and be able to see where they come from).
-There’s a whole video tutorial on using software for systematic and literature reviews here.
+We made a whole video tutorial on using software for systematic and literature reviews here.

-Optional (but worth considering!): Using secondary data in your qualitative study
+Using secondary data in your qualitative study

-Once you have a good idea of what is out there, and what your unique question will be, now you can start thinking about methods.
-But really, you should consider recruitment and sampling first.
-That is – who do I need to talk to so I can answer these questions?
+You should consider recruitment and sampling first.
+That is – "who do I need to talk to so I can answer these questions?
 How can I approach these people?
 Will they be willing to talk to me, or will I have to get access through gatekeepers?
-Will I be able to meet these people face to face or will I need to talk to them online – especially if they live abroad, or are senior people?
+Will I be able to meet these people face to face or will I need to talk to them online?"

 Often sampling (which is choosing which people and how many) and recruitment (actually getting them to take part) is overlooked, but it can really make or break good research, and thinking about your potential respondents is important before choosing an appropriate method.
 If you want to talk to a bunch of murderers held in different prisons, a focus group is going to be difficult (and potentially dangerous) to pull off!
-We’ve got blog post articles on both sampling and recruitment that will give you a lot more information.

 Qualitative data collection: design and methods

-Now you know what to ask which people, you can think about how.
-This is usually when qualitative methods are chosen – the conditions above are right, and a qualitative study is suitable!
-And there are many to choose from, interviews, focus groups, ethnography, diaries, and we have blog posts on all of these (and more) that will help you choose the right tools to investigate your research question.
-But there are many more methods beyond these basic ones, so try and consider one of these 10 alternative creative methods!
+There are many qualitative methods to choose from, from interviews to focus groups, ethnography to diaries, and we have blog posts on all of these (and more) that will help you choose the right tools to investigate your research question.
+But there are many more methods beyond these basic ones: consider one of these 10 alternative creative methods!
 They can be fun, and also more revealing than the standard focus group / interview combo.

-Mixed methods vs. purely qualitative methods: which is better for your purpose?
+Mixed methods vs. purely qualitative methods

 You can also do ‘mixed methods’.
 This technically means using more than one type of method, even if they are all qualitative.
 However, the term is often used to mean combining qualitative and quantitative methods.
 This can be very powerful because it gives you the combination of a statistically significant finding which might apply to a large population, and a detailed deep understanding of the reasons behind that finding from the qualitative data.
 However, combining these different types of answers in a meaningful way is a serious challenge, and if you are planning any type of mixed methods study, you will want to consider how to triangulate the results.